Turtlify-Capstone/Mobile-Development/README.md

 3. Run on Emulator or Device:
 - Set up an Android Emulator or connect a physical device.
 - Click "Run" (green play button) in Android Studio.

+## Installation

+To start using this app, please download it at the following link [Turtlify](https://drive.google.com/drive/folders/14VPphUcCXfZ5YwwG4nDwLbGRrL8mlngO?usp=drive_link)

+To see our demo video of this application, please direct to this link [Demo Video](https://drive.google.com/drive/folders/1nrjfOhWwFcAlWJwJxHsnPL3g2XavbZBR?usp=sharing)

 ## Tech
 - **Programming Language**: Kotlin